dseomn/unimnim/unimnim/data/README.md

 comment, which can be searched in this document in the parentheses after a convention's title.

+Additionally, some groups have their own conventions, see the comments at the top of the file.

 ### Also known as (`aka="alternate name"`)

 Some characters have mnemonics that are derived from alternate names other than